KyeMaloy97/newcontent-demo/README.md

 ### 3.1 Build the Docker image

-From the root of the project, and with Docker running locally, run:
+From the root of the project, and with Docker running locally, run the following with your route instead of `ROUTE_TO_REGISTRY`:

 ```
-docker build -t route/to/registry/newcontent:v1 .
+docker build -t ROUTE_TO_REGISTRY/newcontent:v1 .
 ```

 ### 3.2 Push to a Docker registry

-Simply run:
+Simply run the following, again with your route instead of ``ROUTE_TO_REGISTRY`` :

 ```
-docker push route/to/registry/newcontent:v1
+docker push ROUTE_TO_REGISTRY/newcontent:v1
 ```

 The docker image has now been pushed up to your registry.
 The tag you gave the image needs to be added to the `combined_deployment.yaml`, so note what you chose for the next step.